antoniobarbalau/antoniobarbalau.github.io/commonplace/ecology_of_practices.md

-### Savoring
+### Savoring and Having Fun

-Engaging in savoring vacantions as described in chapters 1 and 8 of "Savoring: A New Model of Positive Experience" by Fred B Bryant and Joseph Veroff.
+Engaging in savoring as described in chapters 1 and 8 of "Savoring: A New Model of Positive Experience" by Fred B Bryant and Joseph Veroff.

-### Fun hobby

 **Fun:** Playful Connected Flow.
+(Catherine Price - The Power of Fun)

 **Playful:** Engaging for the sake of the activity not for the sake of an outcome.